Rekaa-DA/Data-Analyst-Project-On-Ski-Resort-Data-Using-Looker/README.md

 🏔️ Passionate about tourism analytics & dashboards
 🚀 Open to opportunities

----

 ## 📌 Repository Note

 👉 Add your live dashboard link here:
 **[Looker Studio Report Link]**

----

-If you want next upgrade, I can also:
-✅ Turn this into a **LinkedIn post (viral-style analytics story)** ✅ Add **“insight storytelling like McKinsey report” level writing** ✅ Or build a **portfolio website version of this project**